 - Unaffected by environmental conditions like vibrations, humidity, shocks and wiper contamination

 - Very low power dissipation, up to tens of milliwatts

 Disadvantages of Digital Potentiometers

 The disadvantages of digital potentiometers are:

 - Not suitable for high temperature environment and high power application.

-- Due to the parasitic capacitance of the electronic switches, there is a bandwidth consideration which comes into the picture in digital potentiometers.
+- Due to the parasitic capacitance of the electronic switches, there is a bandwidth consideration that comes into the picture in digital potentiometers.
 It is the maximum signal frequency that can cross the resistance terminals with less than 3 dB attenuation in the wiper.
-The transfer equation is similar to that of a low-pass filter.
+The transfer equation is similar to that of a low pass filter.

 - The nonlinearity in the wiper resistance adds a harmonic distortion to the output signal.
 The total harmonic distortion, or THD, quantifies the degree to which the signal is degraded after crossing through the resistance.